vuetifyjs/nuxt-module/docs/guide/styling/sass.md

 > The [css](https://nuxt.com/docs/getting-started/styling#the-css-property) property within your `defineNuxtConfig` will import all styles from the file that you specify (in our case, `globals.scss`) into all components for convenience.
 Any styles appended to the `globals.scss` file in addition to the Vuetify Global Variables override will also be imported into all of your components.
 If you would like more fine-grained control, consider using a different file for your non-Vuetify global styles, like a separate `main.scss` that you import on a component-by-component basis.

 You should now be able to override your [global Vuetify SASS variables](https://github.com/vuetifyjs/vuetify/blob/master/packages/vuetify/src/styles/settings/_variables.scss) as well as your [component-level Vuetify SASS variables](https://vuetifyjs.com/en/features/sass-variables/#variable-api).
-For a full list of variables, check out [all of the imports in the index](https://github.com/vuetifyjs/vuetify/blob/master/packages/vuetify/src/styles/settings/_index.sass).
+For a full list of variables, please check [all of the imports in the index](https://github.com/vuetifyjs/vuetify/blob/master/packages/vuetify/src/styles/settings/_index.sass).